Begins seven-show run at Bridgestone Arena

 She is set to release her first Nashville Christmas EP, “Christmas Before You,” on December 4th.
 The project showcases a heart tugging tune co-written by Amanda and Mikalene Ipson.
 The title track depicts the yearnings of a young child and those of a childless couple during the Holidays.
 The six-song project was produced by Grammy® nominated producer Kent Wells and also features five seasonal Christmas favorites.
 Proceeds from the sale of the music will be donated to a local foster care organization.
-The EP is available on all digital platforms.
+The EP is available on

 And now comes the new project, her latest music career achievement that she combines with her love for children facing challenges in their lives.
 She is currently working towards a bachelor’s degree in elementary education and is a supporter of the US Military, Habitat For Humanity, Big Brothers & Big Sisters programs and Nashville’s Foster Care services.